Cheapest payroll for 4 to 5 employees in 2026

 Why the cheap provider race tightens at 4 employees

-That is why Patriot Full Service is consistently the cheapest done-for-you-tax option at 4 to 5 employees.
-The $37 base is comparable to OnPay's $40 and Gusto's $40.
-The $4 per employee is the gap-widener.
+That is why Patriot Full Service is consistently the cheapest, or tied for cheapest, done-for-you-tax option at 4 to 5 employees.
+The $37 base is well below OnPay's $49 and Gusto's $49, and the $5 per employee keeps the bill flat as you grow.

 Why Square Payroll wins at 4 to 5 employees if the team is hourly